 Statutory Reference Hub

-This statutory hub compiles essential definitions from the United States Code and historical statutes that are directly relevant to our cause and legal argument.
-To ensure transparency and facilitate easy verification, each listed term—such as "United States," "State," and "Trade or Business"—is accompanied by a direct link to the official source, a scannable QR code, and a corresponding video that explains the specific legal context of these definitions.
+To ensure transparency and facilitate easy verification, each law that shows the definition of a term such as "United States," "State," and "Trade or Business" is accompanied by a direct link to the most official source, a scannable QR code, and a corresponding video that explains the specific legal context of these definitions.

-General Definitions for Internal Revenue Code (IRC)
+General Definitions for IRC

 Unless otherwise defined